cmuparlay/parlayhash/README.md

 consist of two longs.
 The experiment is set up so 1/2 the insersions and 1/2 the removes are successfull on average.

-Performance is reported in millions operations-per-second (mops) for each combination as well as the geometric mean over all combinations.
+Performance is reported in millions of operations-per-second (mops) for each combination.
+The geometric mean over all combinations is also reported.
 Options include:

     -n <size>  : just this size